 How to feed your Sweet Itch Horse

-The ideal topical for the skin will both help healing and keep the Culicoides midge away.
-This small fly is not efficiently repelled by the usual fly spray ingredients, but is repelled by camphor, eucalyptus, clove and other natural oils (less so by tea tree oil).
+The ideal topical for the skin will both help to heal and keep the Culicoides midge away.
+This small fly is not efficiently repelled by the usual fly spray ingredients but is repelled by camphor, eucalyptus, clove and other natural oils (less so by tea tree oil).

 Sweet Itch Blankets and Rugs